prosch88/UFADE/README.md

 The use of [pythondialog](https://github.com/frougon/pythondialog) is preventing the Windows compatibility for the command line version.
 Linux and MacOS should work.

-Update: There is a new version based on [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter).
+There is a new version based on [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter).
 This one works on Windows.
 You can also load the Windows version from the release page.

 Requires Python == 3.11.